 In 1985 Dan Mullane started the Mustard Seed.
 The Mustard Seed is known for its top quality food and great fine dining experience.
 The hotel has a number of beautiful guest rooms available and it one of the best places in Ireland for food.
 In 2016 the Mustard Seed changed ownership, it was purchased by a manager, John Edward Joyce.

 23– Have lunch in the Oak Room at Adare Manor

 The oak room restaurant in Adare Manor is one of the best places you will find for food.
 The Michelin star restaurant has lots of delicious dishes on offer.
 The restaurant recently was awarded a Michelin star and the Oak Room building was completely refurbishment as part of a huge makeover of the Adare Manor Hotel.

-The new restaurant is only open for two years and has already gained some international recognition.
+The new restaurant opened and has already gained some international recognition.
 The restaurant has a large selection of local produce and great Irish producers on hand to help create the unreal food experience.

 24 – Have a BBQ at Curraghchase Forest Park